Aghanim-3C/STADIUM_BATTLE_FX_DS---Unofficial-Compatibility-Fork/README.md

 Credits:

-Dramaless Shape for API foundation.
-StadiumBattleFX as the base mod.
-Original stadium battle concept by rootbeerronin.
+Dramaless Shape (github.com/artyrambles/DRAMALESS_SHAPE) and its authors/contributors, who designed and added the Stadium.hit / Stadium.faint public API this whole chain works around the absence of outside their project.
+StadiumBattleFX (github.com/anxiousintrovert/StadiumBattleFX) (rootbeerronin on Discord) -- the mod this fork patches three lookups in, nothing else.